 As with cell valueGetters, a headerValueGetter can be a function or an expression.
 It is provided with the parameters:

-If you what to update the columns (say after a change in the data which requires a new column name) then get the grid to update by calling api.refreshHeader().
+If you want to update the columns (say after a change in the data which requires a new column name) then get the grid to update by calling api.refreshHeader().